 The City is subject to various debt limits by statute and may issue additional general obligation debt under the normal debt limit.
-Following delivery of the bonds described above and the application of the bond proceeds and revenue funds of the City to permanently fund the outstanding bond anticipation notes maturing in July 2005, the City will have approximately \$25 million of authorized and unissued debt, for which there are no plans in place for the issuance of this debt.
+At June 30, 2006, the City had approximately \$52.7 million of authorized and unissued debt for three school projects.